Creating sections and sub-categories

 Related documentation

-- Notification Categories - Concepts and detailed explanations of notification categories
+- Preference Categories - Concepts and detailed explanations of preference categories

 - User Preferences - Overview of how users can set their Preferences